Event-Triggered Islanding in Inverter-Based Grids: Introduction

-This performance trade-off has motivated multiple research works that harness the advantages of passive islanding methods, e.g., fast detection time, minimum hardware additions, no impact on grid operations, etc., and the availability of local measurements in DG and inverter-based resources (due to the decentralization of electric grids).
-Machine learning (ML) methods have also been employed to ameliorate some of the potential pitfalls of fusing passive islanding methods (e.g., greater non-detection zones) with local measurements for prompt and accurate islanding detection.
-For example, the authors in \cite{khamis2016faster} train a group of randomized neural networks, called extreme learning machines (ELM), to perform event classification and decide whether islanding should be performed.
-In \cite{gaing2004wavelet}, discrete wavelet transformations (DWT) are used to extract features that are being provided to a probabilistic neural network (PNN) responsible for making islanding decisions.
-Leveraging a phase-space transformation technique combined with a PNN, the authors in \cite{khamis2015islanding} achieve fast and accurate islanding event detection.
-The authors in \cite{el2007data} use data mining approaches to extract critical information from system parameter data sets, which are then forwarded to a classification and regression tree (CART) algorithm that classifies incidents and identifies conditions for islanding or non-islanding actions.
-Pattern recognition using decision tree (DT) classifiers trained on features extracted leveraging DWT have also been used due to their simple architecture allowing for fast detection \cite{lidula2012pattern, faqhruldin2014universal}.
-In \cite{najy2011bayesian}, a naive Bayes classifier was trained to detect islanding conditions on measurement data preconditioned by estimating signal parameters via the rotational invariance technique (ESPRIT).
+This performance trade-off has led to research that combines the advantages of passive islanding methods, such as fast detection, minimal hardware, and no grid impact, with the availability of local measurements from DG and inverter-based resources.
+Machine learning (ML) techniques have been used to mitigate potential drawbacks, like non-detection zones, for more accurate islanding detection.
+For instance, \cite{khamis2016faster} uses extreme learning machines (ELM) for event classification, while \cite{gaing2004wavelet} applies discrete wavelet transformations (DWT) and probabilistic neural networks (PNN) for decision-making. \cite{khamis2015islanding} employs phase-space transformation with PNN for fast detection, and \cite{el2007data} uses data mining and a classification and regression tree (CART) algorithm for incident classification.
+Pattern recognition with decision tree (DT) classifiers trained on DWT features is also used for quick detection \cite{lidula2012pattern, faqhruldin2014universal}.
+Additionally, \cite{najy2011bayesian} utilizes a naive Bayes classifier on data processed through the rotational invariance technique (ESPRIT) to detect islanding.
+The detection techniques summarized in Table \ref{tab:IslandDecisionSpeed} leverage ML and passive islanding classifiers for fast and accurate decisions, conforming to standards like UL 1741 and IEEE 1547-2020 \cite{IEEE1547}.
+All methods detect islanding within the 2-second limit specified by IEEE 1547-2020.
+Besides speed and accuracy, computational requirements and adaptability to grid topology changes are important factors.
+Real-time detection on DG inverter controllers is challenging due to limited computational resources, and dynamic grid behaviors must be considered.
+Therefore, event-triggered, topology-agnostic algorithms using local measurements and adaptable to these changes are crucial.